Painting a Piano Black – Was I Crazy? All Your Questions Answered

-1. Why Did You Paint Your Piano?
+1. Can You Paint A Piano?

+I think what most of us are really asking is “should I paint the piano.”
 I knew there would be some controversy here.
 I’m typically one to just let wood do it’s thing.
 In fact, I love a good raw wood.

 That said, the piano was a HUGE piece of our living room.
 There was literally one wall we could put it and it set the mood for the whole space.
 Being a deep cherry stain it really reflected a dark reddish hue on the room.